-Name of organisation : PRIME MINISTER'S OFFICE

-Address : 7TH FLOOR

-GOVERNMENT CENTRE

-PORT LOUIS

-Full name (Block Letters) of Contact Person : SURAJ RAMGOLAM

-Post held by Contact Person : PROGRAMME MANAGER

-E-mail Address : sramgolam@govmu.org

-Telephone Number : 52595444/214 2005

-Contact address, if different from above : 4th FLOOR

-GOVERNMENT CENTRE

-PORT LOUIS

-Name (Block Letters) and Signature of

-Senior Manager who validated the

-submission

-: BILKISS RAJAHBALEE-CADER

-(SIGNATURE).....

-Telephone Number of the Senior Manager : 201 1952

-Title of the Best Practice : THE CITIZEN SUPPORT PORTAL

-Start date : 28 APRIL 2017
+Name of organisation : PRIME MINISTER'S OFFICE (CITIZEN SUPPORT UNIT) Address : PRIME MINISTER'S OFFICE (CITIZEN SUPPORT UNIT) 7 TH FLOOR NEW GOVERNMENT CENTRE PORT LOUIS Full name (Block Letters) of Contact Person : MR SURAJ RAMGOLAM Post held by Contact Person : PROGRAMME MANAGER E-mail Address : sramgolam@govmu.org Telephone Number : 52595444/214 2005 Contact address, if different from above : PRIME MINISTER'S OFFICE CITIZEN SUPPORT UNIT 4 TH FLOOR NEW GOVERNMENT CENTRE PORT LOUIS Name (Block Letters) and Signature of Senior Manager who validated the submission : MRS BILKISS RAJAHBALEE-CADER (SIGNATURE) Telephone Number of the Senior Manager : 201 1952 Title of the Best Practice : THE CITIZEN SUPPORT PORTAL Start date : 28 APRIL 2017

-1. AREAS OF BEST PRACTICE
+2. AREAS OF BEST PRACTICE

-Organisations are requested to submit a well-defined Best Practice that has contributed to make substantial changes/improvements in management practices inspired by a combination of any of the ten pillars below.
+Organisations are requested to submit a well-defined Best Practice that has contributed to making substantial changes/improvements in management practices inspired by a combination of any of the ten pillars below.
 (Pillars concerned by the practice must be selected from the list below)

-✓ Growth and Development Public Sector business, programme and service delivery solutions that facilitate the inclusion of social and economic growth, keeping pace with the way society is evolving and are reflective of the diverse Nation we serve. ✓ Business Transformation Anticipation and responsiveness to the evolving client needs through modernisation and business transformation including the efficient use of resources and effort in developing a new workplace, culture and ethos. ✓ Innovation and Acceleration Making use of science, research, technology, innovation, institutional knowledge, data analytics, smart practices, shared information and knowledge for ideas generation and concept mapping. ✓ Digital Transformation Making use of technology, E-platforms (such as e-procurement, etc.), tools and applications as an accelerator for improved quality service, efficiency, productivity, performance and results. ✓ Smart Process Making use of objective-oriented systems to simplify and automate business processes to be forward-thinking, rapid, responsive and efficient. ✓ Strong Governance and Institutional arrangements Ensuring that the right oversight and guidance for good governance, compliance, ethics, integrity, transparency, accountability, legal, operational and performance frameworks are in place. ✓ Performance Ensuring greater coordination and clarity of objectives, goals, roles and responsibilities and performance outcomes and providing the right tools, resources equipment and physical environment to enhance efficiency, productivity and employee commitment and motivation. √ Capacity Building and Capability Development Developing capacity, capability and learning to ensure that employees are continuously adopting and developing new skills, capabilities and technical/behavioural competencies while giving high priority to digital skills. √ Implementation Planning, design and implementation of projects, programmes and priorities are integrated so that the right people, funding, resources, logistics, infrastructure are in place and there is a shared ownership of outcomes. ✓ Customer Satisfaction: The Bottom line Improvement in customer experience and making public services efficient, transparent and equitable based on consultation and feedback from clients.
+\checkmark Growth and Development Public Sector business, programme and service delivery solutions that facilitate the inclusion of social and economic growth, keeping pace with the way society is evolving and are reflective of the diverse Nation we serve. \checkmark Business Transformation Anticipation and responsiveness to the evolving client needs through modernisation and business transformation including the efficient use of resources and effort in developing a new workplace, culture and ethos. \checkmark Innovation and Acceleration Making use of science, research, technology, innovation, institutional knowledge, data analytics, smart practices, shared information and knowledge for ideas generation and concept mapping. \checkmark Digital Transformation Making use of technology, E-platforms (such as e-procurement, etc), tools and applications as an accelerator for improved quality service, efficiency, productivity, performance and results. \checkmark Smart Process Making use of objective-oriented systems to simplify and automate business processes to be forward-thinking, rapid, responsive and efficient. \checkmark Strong Governance and Institutional arrangements Ensuring that the right oversight and guidance for good governance, compliance, ethics, integrity, transparency, accountability, legal, operational and performance frameworks are in place. \checkmark Performance Ensuring greater coordination and clarity of objectives, goals, roles and responsibilities and performance outcomes and providing the right tools, resources equipment and physical environment to enhance efficiency, productivity and employee commitment and motivation. \checkmark Capacity Building and Capability Development Developing capacity, capability and learning to ensure that employees are continuously adopting and developing new skills, capabilities and technical/behavioural competencies while giving high priority to digital skills. \checkmark Implementation Planning, design and implementation of projects, programmes and priorities are integrated so that the right people, funding, resources, logistics, infrastructure are in place and there is a shared ownership of outcomes. \checkmark Customer Satisfaction: The Bottom line Improvement in customer experience and making public services efficient, transparent and equitable based on consultation and feedback from clients.
 The public and clients are at the heart of policy development, programmes, services and actions.

-2. EXECUTIVE SUMMARY
+3. EXECUTIVE SUMMARY